CLAIRE-Labo/python-ml-research-template/outputs/README.md

 (model weights, logs, etc.).
 This allows the experiment code to always refer to the same path for the outputs independently of the deployment method for better reproducibility.
-The output directories in `PROJECT_ROOT/outputs/` don't actually need to be physically in the same directory as the project, you can create symlinks to them.
+The output directories in `PROJECT_ROOT/outputs/` don't need to be physically in the same directory as the project, you can create symlinks to them.
 The default setup config `src/template_package_name/configs/setup.yaml` defines an outputs subdirectory where it will save the outputs.
 This is by default `PROJECT_ROOT/outputs/dev` (so you can symlink that location to somewhere else).